The Quest (1983 video game)

 The Quest is a graphic fantasy text adventure released in 1983 by Penguin Software.
-It was designed by Dallas Snell for the Apple II and was later ported to the Atari 8-bit family, Commodore 64, DOS, and Macintosh.
+It was designed by Dallas Snell for the Apple II and was ported to the Atari 8-bit computers, Commodore 64, MS-DOS, and Mac.

 Plot

 The game takes place in a medieval fantasy setting in the Kingdom of Balema as a dragon threatens its citizens.
 The player takes the role of the King's newest adviser and with the help of the King's champion, Gorn, set out to end the dragon menace.

 Gameplay

 The player controls the actions of the party by typing basic commands that are to be issued by the player's character and performed by either the group, Gorn, or your character.
 The game is played largely by nonlinear exploration and finding important items to allow the player to complete the objective.
 The player has access to both a text and graphic description of each scene and is able to toggle between strictly text and text/graphic mode.